mustafaberk-ay/ReactWeatherChromeExtension/README.md

 **BOOM!** The extension should now be added to your Chrome as an extension.

+## How to Publish your Extension to Chrome Store?

+1. Check the validity of 'manifest.json' file using [JSONLink](https://jsonlint.com/)
+2. Test the extension by loading its unpacked version on the [Extensions](chrome://extensions/) page.
+3. Zip the folder that contains the extension files.
+4. Publish it in the way you desire (public, unlisted, private, group publishing) on [Chrome Web Store](https://developer.chrome.com/webstore/publish)

+**BOOM** The extension is now on Chrome Store.

+## How to Share a Chrome Extension Link?

+1. Go to the extension page on Chrome Web Store.
+2. Copy the url of the extension page.
+3. Share it with your friends.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).